-Besides the PG&E Inspector, a biological monitor and a soils inspector have been present during the grading operation.
-The biological monitor performed kit fox sweeps before commencement of construction each day, checked periodically for nearby nesting birds and other wildlife, and trained new employees as they arrived.
+Besides the PG&E Inspector, a Biological Monitor has been present during all work activity.
+A soils inspector has been present during soil compacting activity.
+The Biological Monitor performed kit fox sweeps before commencement of construction each day, checked periodically for nearby nesting birds and other wildlife, and trained new employees as they arrived.